The Five (talk show)

-The Five is an American conservative political talk show on Fox News Channel in which full-time hosts Greg Gutfeld, Dana Perino, Jesse Watters, and alternating hosts Jessica Tarlov and Harold Ford Jr. discuss current stories, political issues, and pop culture.
+The Five is an American conservative political talk show on Fox News in which full-time hosts Greg Gutfeld, Dana Perino, Jesse Watters, Emily Compagno, and alternating hosts Jessica Tarlov and Harold Ford Jr. discuss timely stories, political issues, and pop culture.
 The one-hour show premiered on July 11, 2011, and airs live weekdays at 5 p.m.
-ET, with repeat episodes airing at 5 a.m.
-ET and 5 p.m.
+ET, with repeat episodes airing at 12 a.m.
+ET Tue-Sat and an additional re-airing at 5 a.m.
 ET on Saturdays.

 Format

 According to the initial Fox News press release announcing The Five, the show features a "roundtable ensemble of five rotating Fox personalities who ... discuss, debate and at times debunk the hot news stories, controversies and issues of the day."
 In the video section of Fox News' website, it is promoted as "the hot topics that have everyone talking from the five voices that will have everyone listening."

 The show is made up of six blocks.
 Each of the first five blocks is introduced, closed and loosely moderated by a different co-host.
 The co-host's block may have a single topic or multiple topics.
 The final block is a brief wrap-up segment called "One More Thing."
 Episodes typically begin with one of the hosts naming themselves and their fellow panelists, before reciting the show's opening catchphrase: "It's five o'clock in New York City, and this is The Five."
 Former Fox News chairman Roger Ailes said the format for the show was inspired by chat-oriented programs such as The View; it has also been compared to the "Great American Panel" segment on Fox News' Hannity.